NEMCO-Projects/speedy-order/README.md

   "C:\sites\speedy-order_precompiled"
 ```

+This precompiles the website and prepares it for deployment.

 ---

-## ✅ Done!
+**🎉 You're Done!**

-Your SpeedyOrder project should now be set up and ready to run.
+Your SpeedyOrder project should now be set up and ready to use.
+If you run into issues:

-If anything breaks, double-check:

-* The database name and login credentials.
-* IIS is running.
-* SQL Server is accepting remote connections on port 1433.
+* Double-check that SQL Server is running and accepting connections

----
+* Make sure IIS is started
+* Verify your Web.config connection string
+* Ensure the firewall rule was added correctly

+Let me know if you need help with any specific step.